huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 **Updates in Patch notes**

-If publish our updates in patch notes.
+We publish our updates in patch notes.
 This is a handy way to see what's changed.
 The "Do science" section is a good place to start for scientific work.

 [Patch notes](/administer-science/patch-notes/#patch-notes)